Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 Look for the Links In column and arrange the rows from least to greatest.

-Pages with 0 Links In value are those that have no incoming contextual links or internal links pointing to them from a source page’s content.
+Pages with 0 Links In value are those that have no incoming contextual links.
+We recommend building internal links to these pages to increase their discoverability.

 To find internal link suggestions for these unlinked pages, copy the URL.